yitzuliu/DissertationDemo/VLM_Enhancement_Guide.md

 ### Adding Models to Your Configuration System

-Your `/src/config/model_configs/` directory structure supports multiple models.
-Here's how to expand:
+Your `/src/config/model_configs/` directory structure supports different models that can be activated one at a time.
+Here's how to configure alternatives:

 #### Current Model Structure
 ```